The Power of Speech.

 Limits of Loshon Hara

 Many people make the mistake of thinking that the Torah prohibition of negative speech is limited only to saying falsity and untruth.
 But this is not so.
-Lying falls under a separate prohibition, expressed in Exodus 20:13, 23:7.
+Lying falls under a separate prohibition, expressed in Exodus 20:13 and Exodus 23:7.

-Often, Loshon Hara will couch itself in a cloak of rationalizations.
-It doesn’t even matter whether the words are spoken implicitly or implied.
+Often, Loshon Hara will couch itself in a cloak of rationalizations – hinting, body language, “joking,” etc. Yet it doesn’t matter whether the words are spoken implicitly or implied.
 If the message can be construed negatively, then it is a violation of Loshon Hara.

 Be aware of potential Loshon Hara situations and stop them before they start.
 For instance, reunions are particularly rife with gossip: “Oh, did you hear about so-and-so...”